openvinotoolkit/open_model_zoo/tools/accuracy_checker/openvino/tools/accuracy_checker/evaluators/custom_evaluators/README.md

 ## Implementation
 Adding new evaluator process similar with adding any other entities in the tool.
-Custom evaluator is the class which should be inherited from BaseEvaluator and overwrite all abstract methods.
+Custom evaluator is the class which should be inherited from BaseCustomEvaluator and overwrite methods necessary for the evaluator.

 The most important methods for overwriting:

 * `from_configs` - create new instance using configuration dictionary.
-* `process_dataset` - determine validation cycle across all data batches in dataset.
+* `_process` - determine validation cycle across all data batches in dataset.
-* `compute_metrics` - metrics evaluation after dataset processing.
-* `reset` - reset evaluation progress

 ## Configuration
 Each custom evaluation config should start with keyword `evaluation` and contain: